-New jobs are being produced at a rate of 14% which is lower than average.
-The Bureau of Labor Statistics predicts 22,900 new jobs for Medical and Clinical Laboratory Technicians by 2026.
-The BLS estimates 12,900 yearly job openings in this field per year.
+In the United States, there were 164,200 jobs for Medical and Clinical Laboratory Technician in 2016.
+New jobs are being produced at a rate of 14% which is above the national average.
+The Bureau of Labor Statistics predicts 23,000 new jobs for Medical and Clinical Laboratory Technician by 2026.
+There will be an estimated 12,900 positions for Medical & Clinical Laboratory Technician per year.

-Tools & Technologies Used by Medical and Clinical Laboratory Technicians
+What Tools do Medical and Clinical Laboratory Technicians Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Medical and Clinical Laboratory Technicians: